-- 5. The licensee shall ensure that relevant documentation (including DBS certificate/status, Medical Certificate, and right to work documentation) required by the Authority to assess their fit and proper status, is kept up to date and remains 'valid' in line with the Authority's policies. - 6.
-For the duration of the licence, the licensee shall pay the reasonable administration charge or fee attached to any requirement to attend training or produce a relevant certificate (i.e. new medical certificate), assessment, validation check or other administration process. - 7.
-The licensee will register and remain registered with the DBS update service for the duration of this licence to enable the Authority to undertake regular checks of the DBS certificate status as necessary.
+- 1.1 The licensee shall notify the Council in writing of any change of their address and contact details during the period of the licence within 7 days of such change taking place. - 1.2 The licensee shall notify the Council in writing within 7 days of commencing work with a private hire operator. - 1.3 The licensee shall notify the Council in writing within 7 days of any subsequent change of operator. - 1.4 The licensee shall provide a copy of his private hire driver's licence with the Operator through which the Private Hire Vehicle is being used. - 1.5 The licensee shall ensure that relevant documentation (including DBS certificate/status, Medical Certificate, and right to work documentation) required by the Council to assess their fit and proper status, is kept up to date and remains 'valid' in line with the Council's policies. - 1.6 For the duration of the licence, the licensee shall attend (as required) and pay the reasonable administration charge or fee attached to any requirement for training or to produce a relevant certificate (i.e. new medical certificate), assessment, validation check or other administration process. - 1.7 The licensee will register and remain registered with the DBS Update Service to enable the Council to undertake regular checks of the DBS certificate status as necessary.